-The Budget of the Commonwealth provides funding in the amount of \$149,000 in federal funds and \$7,500 in General Funds in fiscal year 1999 and \$154,500 in federal funds and \$8,000 in General Funds in fiscal year 2000 to underwrite the cost of three positions for the implementation of the federally mandated minimum data set.
+The Governor's recommended budget provides funding in the amount of \$149,000 in federal funds and \$7,500 General Funds in fiscal year 1999 and \$154,500 in federal funds and \$8,000 in General Funds in fiscal year 2000 to underwrite the cost of three positions for the implementation of the federally mandated minimum data set.
 This initiative will provide a data base of all residents of all long-term care facilities in the state.